What you need to know about caching

 Exceptions

-Edge servers only update the values in the Cache-Control
+By default, edge servers update only the values in the Cache-Control

-headers.
+.
 They don't add these headers if the origin server didn't send them.
-However, there are certain exceptions to the default behavior:
+However, there are certain exceptions to this default behavior:

-If you use ESI, the downstream cacheability is calculated to be the lowest value of all the fragments that create the output page served to the client.
+- If you use ESI, the downstream cacheability is calculated as the lowest value of all fragments that make up the output page served to the client.

 Custom TTL downstream settings

-If you want to set the downstream TTL directly, without relying on the default behavior, you can either use:
+If you want to set the downstream TTL directly, without relying on the default behavior, you can use either:

-ESI configuration file or ESI language controls.
+- ESI configuration file or ESI language controls.
 With ESI Downstream Time-to-Live, you can only set a specific value in the response.
-There are no controls for selecting the headers to send or the method by which the value of those headers should be calculated.
+There are no controls to select the headers to send or the method to use to calculate the value of those headers.

 Cache prevention

-header in the response from the origin server, the object isn't cached, and all downstream caching is also prevented.
+, the object isn't cached, and any downstream caching is also prevented.

 To bust downstream caches, edge servers send these HTTP headers in response to the client: